-- The Checker Framework is, by default, unsound in a few places where a conservative analysis would issue too many false positive warnings.
-These are listed in Section 2.2.3.
+- You can suppress warnings, such as via the @SuppressWarnings annotation (Chapter 27, page 169).
+If you do so incorrectly, the checker's guarantee no longer holds. - The Checker Framework is, by default, unsound in a few places where a conservative analysis would issue too many false positive warnings.
+These are listed in Section 2.2.2.
 You can supply a command-line argument to make the Checker Framework sound for each of these cases. - Specific checkers may have other limitations; see their documentation for details.